 Country of birth

-In 2015 (the latest data), 25% of these immigrants experienced exclusion compared to 22% of people born in Australia and 18% of immigrants from English-speaking countries.
+In 2016 (the latest data), 26.4% of these immigrants experienced exclusion compared with 25.6% of people born in Australia and 24.5% of immigrants from English-speaking countries.

-Deep social exclusion was also more common among immigrants from non–English speaking countries (5.7%) than among people born in Australia (4.5%) or immigrants from English-speaking countries (3.5%).
+The rate of deep social exclusion was similar in 2016 for immigrants from non–English speaking countries (5.4%) and people born in Australia (5.4%), and lower for immigrants from English-speaking countries (4.5%).

-Since the 2008–09 global financial crisis, social exclusion has been rising for those born in Australia and immigrants from non–English speaking countries.
-However the rate of social exclusion has fluctuated among immigrants from English speaking countries.
+Over the period 2007 to 2016, social exclusion has risen among those born in Australia.
+However the rate of social exclusion has fluctuated among immigrant groups.

 In the graph below, the ‘all social exclusion’ lines show the total of marginal social exclusion and deep social exclusion.

 To copy this graph for your own use, right-click on the image (or control-click on a Mac) and paste the graph into your document.
 Please credit 'The Brotherhood of St Laurence and the Melbourne Institute 2018'.

 The social exclusion monitor is the work of the Brotherhood of St Laurence and the Melbourne Institute of Applied Economic and Social Research (MIAESR).
 This page was updated using analysis of Wave 16 of the HILDA Survey in December 2018.